adaltas/node-nikita/docs/content/usages/status.md

 ## Changing the status value

-By default, Nikita actions return the status value of `false`.
+By default, Nikita's actions return the status value of `false`.
 It can be changed by the [action handler](/current/action/handler) or the child actions.

 The handler modifies the status when it returns a boolean value or an object with the `status` property: